 - SCHOOL RECORDS: Students applying for first to fifth grades need to request and submit their school records.
 Records are not required for kindergarten applicants.

 4. KIDS VISIT KAPKA.
-Families with kindergarten to second-grade children who are applying to the school are asked to visit KapKa together on Saturday, February 11 from 10:30 a.m. to noon.
+Families with kindergarten children who are applying to the school are asked to visit KapKa together on a Saturday in February, the exact date to be determined, from 10:30 a.m. to noon.
 This is a great chance for children to see the school and meet KapKa's faculty and some current students.
 Older applicants will be invited to spend time in the classroom during the school week.

 Admission decisions are made without regard to a child’s race, religion, color, creed, national or ethnic origin, family structure or financial status.
 We believe that all children are gifted and testing is not an effective way to measure a child’s potential.
 As such, we do not use formal testing to inform admission decisions.
 It is important for us to be able to fully meet the needs of each child that we accept into our school.
 Therefore, we only offer placement to children whose needs we believe we are fully able to support.
 Children must turn five by August 31 to be considered for kindergarten placement.

 6. WELCOME TO NEW STUDENTS AND FAMILIES.
 We have two events to welcome students and families.
 In April, we host the Incoming Family Ice Cream Social to give new families a chance to meet each other and revisit the school.
 In June, the incoming students spend an afternoon at KapKa, doing activities with teachers and meeting current students in a welcoming ceremony.
 New families are additionally invited to join the KapKa community over the summer in organized play dates and a camping trip.

 NOTICE OF NONDISCRIMINATORY POLICY AS TO STUDENTS